UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

       "grid_position" = [0, 1],
     ```

-    However, there should be only one `NoIndent` along any path from leaf to root in the object tree.
+    However, there should be only *one* `NoIndent` along any path from leaf to root in the object tree.
+Otherwise, you will get an error stating that Dart does not know how to serialize an object of type `NoIndent`.

     **WARNING about built types:**
     One thing that isn't obvious is that the built_collection classes are not "naturally" JSON serializable in this way (they use their own custom serializer, but cannot simply be given to the (`jsonEncode` function)[https://api.dart.dev/stable/2.8.4/dart-convert/jsonEncode.html]), so when constructing a serializable object in `to_json_serializable`, you cannot put a built_collection object directly.
 It must be converted to a standard collection, e.g., `my_built_list.toList()`.
 Failing to do this results in frustrating and hard-to-track-down warnings of this form: